 At Providence, we’re collaborating with other orphan care providers to bring some certainty to the conversation surrounding the concept of “family”.

 While most orphan care providers and advocates agree that placement into a permanent family is necessary for best results, our research has found that the orphan care community lacks a common definition of what comprises a “family” and what represents a “best practice” approach to creating families for orphans (who will not be adopted due to laws, cultural norms, or other realities).
 At Providence, we’re collaborating with other orphan care providers to bring some certainty to the conversation surrounding the concept of “family.”
-Through extensive research, we’re seeking to determine what every orphan needs when it comes to a “family.”
+Through extensive research, we’re seeking to determine what every orphaned child needs when it comes to a “family.”

 On the surface, defining the term “family” and creating a best practice framework within that definition seems like a simple problem to solve.
 But it doesn’t take too much digging to see that we have a whole lot of work in front of us as an orphan care community to agree on what best practices and excellence look like when it comes to providing orphans with families.